The guillotine press (aka neck press) was the only form of the bench press that was recommended by the Iron Guru, Vince Gironda.

 The reason the guillotine press is so good at activating the pecs is that by flaring your elbows out and lowering the bar to your neck, you are stimulating those pectoral fibers along their line of axis, allowing them to contract optimally.

-If you’re looking to save time and want to do just one exercise for the chest, then the guillotine press is an excellent choice, since it provides surprisingly good activation of all fibers throughout the upper, middle and lower portions of the pecs.
+If you’re looking to save time and want to do just one exercise for the chest, then the guillotine press is an excellent choice, since it provides surprisingly good activation of all fibers throughout the lower, middle, and upper chest.

 “I remember the day I switched from doing regular bench presses to doing the guillotine press.
 I didn’t think much of it at first – it was a strain on my shoulders and I couldn’t handle as heavy a weight as I could on the regular bench press.
 But the next day, my entire chest was sore as hell!